Metabolic myopathy: Mechanism

 ATP is consumed at a high rate by contracting muscles.
 The need for ATP in muscle cells is illustrated by the phenomenon of Rigor mortis, which is the muscle rigidity that occurs in dead bodies for a short time after death.
-In these muscles, all the ATP has been converted to ADP, and in the absence of further ATP being generated, the calcium transport proteins stop pumping calcium ions into the sarcoplasmic reticulum and the calcium ions gradually leak out.
-This causes the myosin proteins to grab the actin and pull once but without further supply of ATP, cannot release and pull again.
+In these muscles, all the ATP has been used up and in the absence of further ATP being generated, the calcium transport proteins stop pumping calcium ions into the sarcoplasmic reticulum and the calcium ions gradually leak out.
+This causes the myosin proteins to grab the actin and pull once, but without further supply of ATP, cannot release and pull again.
 The muscles therefore remain rigid in the position at death until the binding of myosin to actin begins to break down and they become loose again.